aobutakuki/facilitando_acupuntura_loja/README.md

 - Verify and add a single font for the whole site

 - Add the ability to filter by videos, courses and text books 🟡

+- Must add support to search as the user is typing on the search bar ⚠